constraintAutomaton/shape-index-specification/specification.md

 The discovery of the shape index is left to the data provider.
 However, two approaches are RECOMMENDED.

 The data provider can use the predicate`si:shapeIndexLocation` with as an object the IRI of the shape index.
 This triple can be placed at convenient locations in the data provider subweb.
-Examples include at the root, at the location where other dataset information is provided, or in every file of the subweb.
+Examples of such placements are at the root, at the location where other dataset information is provided, or in every file of the subweb.

 Another RECOMMENDED approach is to advertise the location of the shape index in the HTTP header.
 This SHOULD be in the form `Link: <iri-of-the-shape-index>; rel="http://www.shapeindex.com#shapeIndexLocation"`.